victorwpbastos/behavior-validation/README.md

 2. The first item of array is the name of the rule (filename);
 3. The other items of the array are passed to the rule function respecting the order.

-## onValidate
+## onValidation

 When a validation is triggered, the `onValidation` event is called.
-You can register the `onValidate` event in the view to receive an array containing all the validation errors.
+You can register the `onValidation` event in the view to receive an array containing all the validation errors.

 ```js
 ...